civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_validateForm.md

 ## Summary

-Validation of forms.
+This hook allows you to customize the logic used to validate forms.

+## Availability

 This hook was introduced in v4.2

 ## Definition